SHOP TALK

 1. War & Peace

-2. Hide your brochures
+2. Don’t hide your brochures

 Why?… I’ve yet to hear of any exhibitor that rewards its stand staff for giving away the least number of brochures or catalogues at the show.